Sinaye11/SINMBE484_PTO2401_A_Sinaye-Mbele_DJS09/README.md

 **🚨 Note: You will need to make GitHub commits to your project after each lesson in the Scrimba walkthrough, showing that you have followed along with the lessons.**

 Make sure to submit your project on the LMS Project Tab [DJS09]

+Commands to run on the terminal:

+Npm install then Npm run build and then Npm start